-So, masseter Botox (AKA jawline Botox) simply works by a medically qualified practitioner injecting tiny amounts of botulinum toxin into multiple areas of the masseter muscle.
+So, masseter Botox (AKA jawline Botox) simply works by a medically qualified practitioner, ideally a dentist, injecting tiny amounts of botulinum toxin into multiple areas of the masseter muscle.
 In small doses, Botox relaxes the muscle.

 The treatment takes several days before it begins to kick in, and it might be around ten days before you see the full effect.
 This should then last until the body starts to metabolise it, which could be between 3 and 6 months - but that varies from person to person.

 What’s the overall result of jaw relaxing?

 Added benefits of Botox for jawline slimming are reduced clenching, and, for some, fewer headaches.

 At the moment, masseter Botox is not an FDA-approved treatment, so the drug is used "off-licene" but it is widely used by practitioners.
 If you decide to go ahead with the treatment, it’s really important that your practitioner takes the time to offer a full consultation, explaining the process, the side effects and more.